 - Avoid posting photos that include children.

-- Avoid slideshows or presentations in Flash, which is not supported by Apple products/software.
+- Avoid slideshows or presentations in Flash.

 - To comply with Federal Access Board standards, make sure that photos include information in the “alternative text” field within WordPress that describes what is shown in the image.

 Clip art should not be used on college web pages.
 If necessary, use photographic icons instead to highlight hyperlinks or information.
 Email MarCom if you need help with this.

 Banner images are stored in the WordPress media library for use by web authors.
 Contact the Office of Marketing and Communications if you require a more specific focus or have need for a specific banner.

 Write clearly and succinctly.
 Most readers scan online pages for content, so avoid large blocks of text by breaking your words into manageable sections.
 Have at least one other set of eyes proof your work for spelling, grammar, and punctuation.
 The following techniques will help:

 - Limit paragraphs to two or three sentences